TDK74/YOLOv11_on_laptop/README.md

 * Segmentation models: YOLO11n-seg, YOLO11s-seg, YOLO11m-seg
 * Pose detection models: YOLO11n-pos, YOLO11s-pos, YOLO11m-pos

-## Note
+## Notes

 The branches will be left unmerged to the master in order to get the files from Objects Detection, Segmentation and Pose Detection easily distinguished.

-Only YOLOv8, YOLOv11 on a laptop and YOLOv11 on a Raspberry Pi 4B (2 GB RAM) for the moment.
+Only YOLOv8, YOLOv11 on laptop and YOLOv11 on Raspberry Pi 4B (2 GB RAM) for the moment.

 Next will be on Nvidia Jetson Nano (4 GB RAM).